JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 - Low resource requirements and suitable for running on standard desktops or laptops.
 - Various output formats, including BLAST pairwise, tabular and XML, as well as taxonomic classification.

+[tRNAscan](http://lowelab.ucsc.edu/tRNAscan-SE/) scans genome assemblies for tRNA.

 ### Genome Quality

 [PATRIC](https://docs.patricbrc.org/tutorial/genome_quality_report/genome_quality_report.html) is a genome quality tool that looks at the functional roles present in an annotated genome to determine if the genome looks correct.
 Two separate mechanisms are used to predict the number of times each role should be found in the genome.
 A role is good if it occurs the predicted number of times; otherwise it is problematic.

+[AEGeAn toolkit](https://aegean.readthedocs.io/en/stable/index.html) started as several distinct but related efforts to build tools for managing and analyzing whole-genome gene structure annotations.
+AEGeAn has brought these efforts together into a single library that includes executable programs as well as several data structures and modules callable via a C API.
+The AEGeAn Toolkit leverages a variety of parsers, data structures, and graphics capabilities available from the GenomeTools library

+[Gcluster](https://github.com/Xiangyang1984/Gcluster) is a simple-to-use tool for visualizing and comparing genome contexts for numerous genomes.

+[Apollo](https://genomearchitect.readthedocs.io/en/latest/) A collaborative, real-time, genome annotation web-based editor.

 ### Transcriptome alignment